Faiqa2022skipq/Udacity_nano_degree/employee-poll/employee-poll/README.md

 # Brief Description about project
 This is a simple  udacity react nano degree project of employee poll craeted using react and redux toolkit.
-It has some basic functionality like first of all user has to login to the application by providing correct credentials that is stred in fake database and then user will redirect to dashboard or home page where user have different options to select wheather to create new poll , answered to created poll question , view lwaderborad and finally can logout from the application.
+It has some basic functionality like first of all user has to login to the application by providing correct credentials that is stored in fake database and then user will redirect to dashboard or home page where user have different options to select wheather to create new poll , answered to created poll question , view leaderborad and finally can logout from the application.
 User can navigate to the different view

 # Getting Started with Create React App and Redux